As an Amazon Associate I earn from qualifying purchases.

-- ½ tsp. baking soda
+- ½ tsp. baking powder

 - ¼ tsp. pure liquid stevia (optional – I didn’t use any)

-- Frozen berries warmed in a pot or the microwave
+- frozen berries warmed in a pot or the microwave

-- Grass-fed butter or oil for cooking
+- grass-fed butter or oil for cooking

 - Warm the butter or oil in the pan and ladle 2 tbsp. of batter (which will be somewhat on the thick side) into the hot pan and cook the hotcakes on each side until they are light and fluffy and cooked through.
 The hotcakes will fluff up while cooking.